 Benzene: Known for its sweet smell, this chemical comes from crude oil, coal, or natural gas.
 It is a known carcinogen.
 There’s an even higher chance your air freshener may contains benzene if you’re using an aerosol spray.
 In recent years, lab testing has found benzene contamination in a variety of aerosol spray products, from dry shampoo to deodorant to sunscreen.

 Formaldehyde: That same liquid used to preserve animals seen in biology classes makes its way into air fresheners and other household products.
 Also known for its industrial germicide and fungicide properties, the National Cancer Institute lists it as a carcinogen.

-People use the acronym “VOC” to refer to something that’s a “volatile organic compound.”
-It’s a blanket term for lots of different types of chemicals that can be easily turned into gas that becomes vapor in the air—this results in that indoor air pollution that isn’t so great for the lungs and heart.
-VOCs are also harmful to the environment.
+Other VOCs: People use the acronym “VOC” to refer to “volatile organic compounds.”
+It’s a blanket term for lots of different types of chemicals that can easily vaporize at room temperature, potentially resulting in more air pollution.

 One 2011 study in Environmental Health Perspectives tested 25 different home products that included air fresheners and detected an astounding 133 different VOCs.
 Close to half the products generated at least one of 24 carcinogenic pollutants.
 You can read more about VOCs here.